Chicago Defective Product Lawyer

 Contact Our Chicago Product Liability Attorneys

 Products liability takes experience, considerable expertise, and money to be successfully prosecuted.
-Under products liability law, you have the right to have your case heard by a jury and you can recover damages for pain and suffering, disability, lost wages, disfigurement, and future pain and suffering.
+Under products liability law, you have the right to have your case heard by a jury.
+You can recover damages for pain and suffering, disability, lost wages, disfigurement, and future pain and suffering.

 Horwitz, Horwitz & Associates team of Chicago, products liability attorneys invite you to contact us.
 We offer free telephone or in-person consultations to discuss any questions regarding a product that you may have.
 You can also email us or even speak with us right now on LiveChat.